GRIFFINCollaboration/griffin-dashboard/xTags/detectors/README.md

  - `this.currentUnit` ['V', 'ADC Units', 'Hz'] default: 'Hz' - units for current view, correspond by index to `this.currentView`
  - `this.scale` ['ROOT Rainbow'] default: 'ROOT Rainbow' - color scale name for temperature scale.
  - `this.min = {HV: 0, Threshold: 0, Rate: 0}` - object containing scale minima for respective views
- - `this.max = {HV: x, Threshold: y, Rate: z}` - object containing scale maxima for respective views
+ - `this.max = {HV: 3000, Threshold: 1000, Rate: 10000}` - object containing scale maxima for respective views
  - `this.scaleType = {HV: 'lin', Threshold: 'lin', Rate: 'lin'}` - object containing strings describing scale type for respective views, either 'lin' or 'log'.
  - `this.lastTTindex` [-2 < integer < `this.channelNames.length`] default: -1 - number indicating the index of `this.channelNames` wherein the name of the last channel that the mouse passed over is found; -1 indicates mouse not pointing at any channels.